Best Disposable Diapers

 If you are reading this, you're probably here looking for help finding the right disposable diaper.
 (Before you let your green-guilt run away with you, be aware that even the Sierra Club which takes a position on cloth vs. disposable, still admits that the decision is a tough one when trying to be more environmentally responsible).
 You've come to the right place.
 We're here to give you the straight poop on all things diaper-related.

 Related: Buying Advice for Disposable Diapers

 Finding value in a single-use product can be tricky.
 After a few hours of wear, every diaper inevitably ends up in the trash that same day.
 The price of disposable diapers ranges from 0.14 to 0.67 per diaper.
-Fifty-three cents is a rather large gap when you stop to consider the number of diapers your baby will go through every day and throughout their diapering years.
+Fifty-three cents is a rather large gap when you stop and consider the number of diapers your baby will go through every day and throughout their diapering years.
 Pennies quickly add up to dollars when you multiply by the thousands.
 Depending on the budget you are working with, the overall cost may be the primary consideration in choosing the perfect product.
-However, we urge you to consider that the quality and absorbency of each diaper impact the number of diapers you use every day.
-In reality, a slightly more expensive diaper can potentially lower your long-term spending, because you may end up using fewer of them throughout the day.
+However, we urge you to consider that each diaper's quality and absorbency impact the number of diapers you use every day.
+In reality, a slightly more expensive diaper can potentially lower your long-term spending because you may end up using fewer of them throughout the day.